Towards Single-Lens Controllable Depth-of-Field Imaging via Depth-Aware Point Spread Functions: Conclusion

 This paper introduces a Depth-aware Controllable DoF Imaging (DCDI) framework to achieve single-lens controllable DoF imaging via AiF aberration correction and MDE.
 To address depth-varying optical degradation, we first establish the Depth-aware Aberration MOS (DAMOS) dataset by conducting depth-aware image simulation and propose the Depth-aware Degradation-adaptive Training (DA$^{2}$T) scheme, which empowers the network to learn the optical aberration degradation characteristics across varying depths in an adaptive manner.
 To further enhance the recovery performance, we design two depth-aware mechanisms that leverage depth information to aid CAC in effectively addressing depth-varying optical degradation.
 We propose the storage-efficient Omni-Lens-Field model to precisely characterize the 4D PSFLib of different lenses with low storage consumption.
 Experimental results on the simulated and real-world data verify that the DA$^{2}$T scheme and depth-aware mechanism dramatically improve the recovery ability of the CAC model.
 The DA$^{2}$T model equipped with the depth-aware mechanism can recover more realistic details and produce fewer artifacts.
 By utilizing the recovered image, the predicted depth map, and the depth-aware PSF map estimated by Omni-Lens-Field, our proposed DCDI framework attains impressive single-lens controllable DoF imaging.

-\textbf{Limitations and future work directions.} In aberration correction, the focus distance has not been fully considered; instead, the focus distance is fixed.
+\textbf{Limitations and future work directions.} \JQ{At the dataset level, the depth range of the scene that our method can effectively restore is limited to a certain extent by the depth range of the training dataset.
+In future research, creating a paired RGB and depth dataset with a wide variety of scene content and a broader depth range will be crucial for enhancing the applicability of our method.} \JQ{In ray tracing simulation, the influences of the scattering media during the light transmission process are not considered.
+This paper proposes the first framework for single-lens controllable DoF imaging, focusing on common application scenarios, where the scattering has little impact on the simulation results.
+However, when generalizing this framework to other extreme scenarios (such as foggy weather), it is necessary to consider the scattering characteristics of the medium.} In aberration correction, the focus distance has not been fully considered; instead, the focus distance is fixed.
 This is because, even with adjustable focusing cameras, the focus plane is only positioned at a selected depth during capture, rather than across all depths.
 However, it is essential to consider the focus distance to achieve the imaging effect of a true high-end lens with a single lens, which requires simulating a 5D PSFLib.
-Unfortunately, this significantly increases the computational cost and storage requirements of ray tracing.
-In the future, we intend to utilize a 5D PSFLib for controllable DoF imaging with a single lens which remains a topic worth exploring.
+This, unfortunately, significantly increases the computational overhead and incurs cost-prohibitive storage requirements of ray tracing.
+In the future, we intend to utilize a 5D PSFLib for controllable DoF imaging with a single lens.

 { }

 \appendices \counterwithin{figure}{section} \counterwithin{equation}{section} \counterwithin{table}{section}